icons

 When it’s monsoon time you’ll need to monitor your plants closely, especially if they are in the direct path of the heavy rains.
 Why do you ask?
 This is because the life-giving nutrients in the soil get easily washed away and need to be regularly replaced.

-I suggest you start small, once you can successfully maintain a few plants, then you can move on to more variety.
-Flowering plants are a little harder to maintain and take longer to give you desired results.
-Remember, to have a successful garden you need to have patience and perseverance, don’t give up at the first sign of trouble.
+It is best to start with small plants.
+Once you can successfully maintain a few plants, you can then move on to a broader variety.
+Flowering plants are more challenging to maintain and may take longer to yield the desired results.
+Remember, to have a successful garden, you need to have patience and perseverance; don’t give up at the first sign of trouble.

 FAQ's